 Stanford also suggests looking at sources like Google and Live Auctioneers to get a sense of the real value of a piece.
 "One of the things I love about EBTH is that everything is sold by auction—true market pricing is always reassuring!"

 Look for Authenticity

 "It is key to focus on quality design, craftsmanship, and materials," adds Tilley.
-"I always suggest not only looking at a piece but experiencing the item, such as sitting in the dining room chair or opening and closing the drawers of a console.
-There is much more to a sofa than simply how it looks, the infernal make of an upholstered item is extremely important as well."
+"I always suggest not only looking at a piece, but experiencing the item, such as sitting in the dining room chair or opening and closing the drawers of a console.
+There is much more to a sofa than simply how it looks; the make of an upholstered item is extremely important, as well."

 "Focus on craftsmanship, materials, and hardware," adds Stanford.
 "Carved wood, tapered legs, cantilevered armrests, hand-forged nails, dovetailed joints, and materials like walnut and teak are all indications that you are looking at a handcrafted piece.
 Remember that patina and the normal cracking and warping of wood from shrinkage are good signs of an original piece.
 If you are shopping on a reputable site or with a respected vintage or antique dealer, they will be able to provide you with authentication details."
 She advises not to be afraid of the wear and tear, but instead to embrace it: "Fall in love with the silhouette of a piece, not the upholstery!
 If you love that Regency Style Bergere or midcentury Italian sofa, imagine it in a blush pink velvet!"

 "Nothing's worse than the disappointment that something's too big or small for your space," says Brockway.
 "Scale is hard!
 Do your homework and measure your space in advance.
 For large pieces, take the time to tape out the measurements on your floor to really understand the sizing.
 Also, pay attention to the size of your door openings, hallways, or elevators to be sure you can receive the piece."